patryk-plonka/playground/Kind - simple cluster/readme.md

 # Conclusion

 First, we created a Kubernetes local cluster using command line, docker, kubectl and kind.
-Last, we integrated the ingress controller and deployed a privately accessible service on the Kubernetes cluster.
+Last, we integrated the ingress controller and deployed privately accessible services on the Kubernetes cluster.